karlic/MikoNeoDriver/Documentation/README.md

 https://github.com/mono424/squareoffdriver The inspiration for this driver.
 Pretty much everything here as been taken from his work.

-https://github.com/mrquincle/squareoff Some information on the protocol used, which partly matches the findings from the Wireshark capture.
+https://github.com/mrquincle/squareoff Some information on the protocol used by the Grand Kingdom board, which partly matches the findings from the Wireshark capture.

 ## MikoNeoBoardBLETraffic.pcapng